 23rd December 2020-26th December 2020

 In the era of viral pandemics and social distancing, this rusty, wide open national park in Southwest Texas is one of the optimal places to visit to breathe in some fresh air while surrounded by wilderness, that leaves you rapt, rejuvenated and relaxed.
-Here is my take on my short trip to this Big Bend National Park during the winter holidays.
+Here is my take on my short trip to the Big Bend National Park during the winter holidays.

 BEST TIME TO VISIT: Visiting Big Bend National Park is a great way to experience the rugged wilderness available in the state of Texas.
 It is made up of acres of desert mountains encompassing the Chihuahuan desert and holds jagged and sheer canyons with the Rio Grande River flowing through them.
 The park is located in Southwest Texas right on the border of US and Mexico.
 It is one of the least visited national parks in North America with average visitation of 300,000 -400,000 a year and therefore ideal for a short getaway during the pandemic, especially if you live in the state of Texas.
 The most popular time to visit the park is considered the spring and the fall, as the summers can be too hot, and the winters can lead to snowy storms.
 However, with the winters being milder the last couple years in Texas, a trip in the winter might be just the right time to visit this picturesque and dreamy destination.
 We travelled during the Christmas days and the weather for a hiking trip couldn’t have been better with temperatures of highs in the high 60s and lows in the low 30s.
 Having said that, it did snow up to 6-7 inches the week after we got back so planning for the weather during this time of the year is highly recommended.